MSmit1992/Chapter1-MLmodel_Validation/README.md

 The models were compared for the proportions of the behaviours they predicted.
 This was done by comparing proportional graphs and by a Dirichlet test.

 # [Rater reliability](https://github.com/MSmit1992/Cat_Accelerometry/tree/main/Rater%20reliability)
+Rater reliability was tested by rewatching some videorecordings and rescoring the behaviour.
+This second scoring was then compared to the first scoring to determine rater reliability